deathping1994/webkiosk-authentication-api/README.md

 #Usage:
   This api can be used to validate login requests against webkiosk database.

-  To validate a request send a get request to
+  To validate a request send a POST request to

       http://188.166.249.229:9000/login_action